systemd-journald.service, systemd-journald.socket, systemd-journald-dev-log.socket, systemd-journald-audit.socket, systemd-journald — Journal service

 The daemon will implicitly collect numerous metadata fields for each log messages in a secure and unfakeable way.
 See systemd.journal-fields(7) for more information about the collected metadata.

 Log data collected by the journal is primarily text-based but can also include binary data where necessary.
-All objects stored in the journal can be up to 2^64-1 bytes in size.
+Individual fields making up a log record stored in the journal may be up to 2^64-1 bytes in size.

 See journald.conf(5) for information about the configuration of this service.